-The language layout of your computer's keyboard is labeled on the packaging box.
+The language layout of the wireless keyboard is labeled on the packaging box.
 If you choose a different regional keyboard when you complete the Windows setup, the key configuration will be mismatched.
 To change the keyboard configuration, follow these steps: